Skip to content

 Execution

-The Classiq platform allows you to easily execute quantum programs on quantum hardware or simulators of your choice.
+The Classiq Platform allows you to execute quantum programs on quantum hardware or simulators of your choice.

 Usage

 The input for the execution is a Classiq quantum program, which is the result of synthesizing a quantum model (see Quantum Program Synthesis).
-When designing your model, don't forget to include execution primitives, such as sample.
-You may also execute alternative formats such as OpenQASM (see Alternative Formats).
+When designing your model, do not forget to include execution primitives such as sample.

 Execute a quantum program